Skip to main content

 What Are the Legal Frameworks Governing Wellness Data?

-Several key pieces of legislation govern the collection and use of employee in the United States.
+Several key pieces of legislation govern the collection and use of employee health data in the United States.
 The Health Insurance Portability and Accountability Act (HIPAA) sets the standard for protecting sensitive patient health information.
 While not all corporate wellness programs are subject to HIPAA, those that are part of a group health plan must comply with its strict privacy and security rules.

 The Americans with Disabilities Act (ADA) prohibits discrimination against individuals with disabilities and places limits on the medical information that employers can collect.
 The Genetic Information Nondiscrimination Act (GINA) prohibits the use of genetic information in employment decisions and restricts employers from requesting or requiring genetic information from employees.